Global Stocks Edge Lower Ahead of Fed

 ADVERTISEMENT

+Since the Fed's last meeting, "We have taken a bit of a step back from an economic standpoint, but the earnings picture in the U.S. has been very strong," Mr. Adams said.

+The combination of mostly solid first-quarter earnings and diminishing political fears has helped keep U.S. equities buoyant in recent sessions, with the Nasdaq Composite ending at a fresh high Tuesday and the S&P 500 off just 0.2% from its record close.

-French 10-year yields edged lower to 0.740% from 0.745% while German yields fell to 0.315% from 0.325% ahead of a televised debate later Wednesday between Emmanuel Macron and Marine Le Pen, who face off in Sunday's final round of the French presidential election.
-Yields move inversely to prices.
+French 10-year yields edged lower to 0.740% from 0.745% Tuesday, while German yields fell to 0.321% from 0.325% ahead of a televised debate Wednesday between Emmanuel Macron and Marine Le Pen, who face off in Sunday's final round of the French presidential election.

-Elsewhere, bank stocks dragged down Australian bourses for a second session following an underwhelming report from Australia and New Zealand Banking to start that sector's earnings season, with the S&P ASX 200 off 1%.
+Bank stocks dragged down Australian bourses for a second session following an underwhelming report from Australia and New Zealand Banking to start the sector's earnings season, with the S&P ASX 200 off 1%.

-Weakness among the lenders and declines in shares of mining companies offset a partial rebound in some oil-related stocks in Australia as crude prices bounced in Asia on Wednesday.
-Brent crude oil was last up 0.9% at $50.91 a barrel.
+Weakness among lenders and declines in shares of mining companies offset a partial rebound in some oil-related stocks in Australia.

-Chinese equities were mostly weaker as investors sold stocks related to the Xiongan economic zone, a proposed megacity a two-hour drive south of Beijing.
+Chinese equities were mostly weaker as investors sold stocks related to the Xiongan economic zone, a proposed megacity that is a two-hour drive south of Beijing.
 The Shanghai Composite Index was down 0.3%.

 Markets in Japan, South Korea and Hong Kong were closed for holidays.